harrisonkong/HKUIView/README.md

 ## INTRODUCTION
 This class descends from UIView and provides these enhancements and a designable user interface in Xcode Interface Builder.

 ### Dynamic Corner Radius
-This class descends from UIView and provides the funcationalities to calculate a corner radius dynamically base on one of the sides.
+This class descends from UIView and provides the functionalities to calculate a corner radius dynamically base on one of the sides.
 It uses the methods in HKUIViewAutoCornerExtension as a base.

 ### Border Customization
 It also let users customize the border width, color and alpha value.